-There are three basic demand products incorporated in the RPM market design:
+There are two basic demand products incorporated in the RPM market design:69

 - Demand Resources (DR).
-Interruptible load resource that is offered into an RPM Auction as capacity and receives the relevant LDA or RTO resource clearing price. - Interruptible Load for Reliability (ILR).
-Interruptible load resource that is not offered into the RPM auction, but receives the final zonal ILR price determined after the second incremental auction.
-The ILR product was eliminated after the 2011/2012 Delivery Year. - Energy Efficiency (EE) Resources.
+Interruptible load resource that is offered into an RPM Auction as capacity and receives the relevant LDA or RTO resource clearing price. - Energy Efficiency (EE) Resources.
 Load resources that are offered into an RPM auction as capacity and receive the relevant LDA or RTO resource clearing price.
-The EE resource type was eligible to be offered in RPM auctions starting with the 2012/2013 Delivery Year and in incremental auctions in the 2011/2012 Delivery Year.
+The EE resource type was eligible to be offered in RPM auctions starting with the 2012/2013 Delivery Year and in incremental auctions in the 2011/2012 Delivery Year.70